hwanggu-corgi/hwanggu-log/update.md

     - (x): You must use synchronization function provided in `sync.c`
     - (x): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #276 on assignment 2, CSC 369♥♥
+1. Corgi add progress #277 on assignment 2, CSC 369♥♥
-    - Corgi working on `msg_queue_poll` #132
+    - Corgi working on `msg_queue_poll` #133
         - Corgi working on adding code
-        - Corgi working on ready feature #17
+        - Corgi working on ready feature #18
+2. Corgi working on building resume♥♥

 ### November 17th, 2020